• Skip to primary navigation

 Fun things to do this weekend

 If you’re looking for fun things to do in Singapore this weekend or need some ideas for the school holidays, here’s a big list!
-The Expat Living team has had years of playing tour guide to friends and family, so we know where to go for a great day out!
+The Expat Living team has had years of playing tour guide to friends and family, so we know where to go in Singapore for a great day out!
 We’ve included fun activities to do with kids, free activities (like walks and picnics) and top places to visit in Singapore for all ages.
 For couples, there are also heaps of cool things to do in Singapore at night – with or without kids.
 And don’t forget to watch our short video on things to do in Singapore this weekend at the end of the article.
 Here we go!

-The Skyline Luge on Sentosa is definitely one of the top places to visit in Singapore for a fun outing with the kids – and a safe yet fun way of introducing track racing to children at the same time.
-This outdoor activity involves a wheeled cart moving purely with the pull of gravity.
-Hop into the Luge at the top of Mount Imbiah, then ride your way down to Siloso Beach.
-It’s a great thing to do in Singapore for all ages and experience levels, though notet that some age and height restrictions apply to ride alone.
+The Skyline Luge on Sentosa is definitely one of the top family-friendly activities on the island and a safe yet fun way of introducing track racing to children.
+Hop into the driver’s seat of a luge cart at the top of Mount Imbiah, then ride your way down to Siloso Beach.
+It’s great for all ages and experience levels, though note that some age and height restrictions apply to ride alone.

+So how does it work?
+This outdoor activity involves a three-wheeled cart moving purely with the pull of gravity.
 Riders have full control over the speed of their descent as they navigate on purpose-built tracks.
 There are four tracks – Dragon Trail, Jungle Trail, Kupu Kupu Trail and Expedition Trail.
 Each has specially designed features including hairpin corners, downhill slopes and tunnels to add to the fun.
 Luge ride packages also include a Skyride that transports you to the top of the tracks.
-This fun chairlift provides a sweeping view of the Singapore skyline and the South China Sea as well as the flora and fauna of Sentosa.
+This chairlift provides a sweeping view of the Singapore skyline and the South China Sea as well as the lush forests of Sentosa.

 Young budding artists can unleash their imagination at Little Artists Artrageous camps!
 These workshops in Siglap and Marine Parade are offered throughout the year.
 So kids aged four to 17 can try a range of creative and fun activities in Singapore with the guidance of passionate art educators from around the world.